-Melody Kiersz, a professional matchmaker with the digital matchmaking service Tawkify, tells Bustle.
+Melody Kiersz, a professional matchmaker with the digital matchmaking service Tawkify, tells Bustle, "There are some obvious ones, like not wanting the same things in life, lifestyle choices in terms of travel or location, and relationship style (i.e., monogamous vs. polyamorous).”
 But there are lesser-known incompatibilities that often lead to breakups, too, like the ones addressed below.

 Numerous studies and surveys have found

 money is major source of relationship stress.
-So it shouldn't come as a surprise that an extreme saver and extreme spender would have a hard time staying together in the long run.
+So it shouldn't come as a surprise that an extreme saver and mega spender would have a hard time staying together in the long run.